 1. Sandbox session expired, link invalid

 The most common failure.
-The file was generated, you waited 30 minutes, clicked download — sandbox already reaped.
-Link 404s / shows “file not found.”
+The file was generated, you waited, clicked download — sandbox already reaped.
+Link 404s or shows file not found / The code interpreter tool session has expired.

-How to spot it: Click within 5 seconds of generation = works; click 10-30 minutes later = fails → TTL expired.
+How to spot it: click within ~5 seconds of generation and it works; click 15-30 minutes later and it fails.
+That gap is the TTL expiring.

 2. Page refreshed after generation, sandbox cleared

-How to spot it: Download worked right after generation → refresh → same link fails = sandbox was rebuilt.
+How to spot it: download worked right after generation, you refreshed, and the same link now fails — the sandbox was rebuilt under you.

-3. The file was never actually generated (hallucinated link)
+3. The file was never actually generated (fabricated link)

-How to spot it: No grey python code block in the reply, no “Analyzed” indicator = Code Interpreter never ran.
-Ask it to “regenerate using the analysis tool” and compare.
+How to spot it: no grey python code block in the reply and no “Analyzed” / “Working” indicator means Code Interpreter never ran.
+Tell it to “actually run the analysis tool and generate the file” and compare.

 4. Plan-level generation / download quota hit

-How to spot it: Worked earlier in the same session, now fails + model recently said “I can’t run analysis right now” = quota hit.
+How to spot it: it worked earlier in the same session and now fails, and the model recently said something like “I can’t run analysis right now.”
+See the FAQ for the per-tier picture.

 5. Browser security policy / extension blocking

-How to spot it: Works in incognito / with ad blocker disabled = browser problem; fails in any browser = sandbox problem.
+How to spot it: it works in an incognito window or with the ad blocker off — that’s a browser problem; it fails in every browser — that’s the sandbox.

-6. File too large or MIME type blocked by browser
+6. File too large or MIME type blocked by the browser

-iOS / macOS apps sometimes handle download internally instead of via browser, saving directly to Files / Downloads — but report “can’t download” when the sandbox expires.
-The same link in Safari / Chrome might still work.
+The iOS and macOS apps sometimes save directly to Files / Downloads instead of routing through a browser, and they report a generic “can’t download” when the underlying sandbox has expired.
+The same link pasted into Safari or Chrome may behave differently.

 Before you start

-- Confirm whether this happens in a plain chat, a Project, or a Custom GPT — Code Interpreter quotas differ.
+- Note whether this is a plain chat, a Project, or a Custom GPT.
+Code Interpreter behavior and limits differ across the three.

 Info to collect

-- Generated file type + approximate size (KB / MB).
+- Generated file type and rough size (KB / MB).

-- Browser + OS, whether you have ad blockers / privacy extensions.
+- Browser and OS, plus any ad blockers or privacy extensions.

 Shortest fix path

-Ordered by ROI.
-The first two solve ~80% of cases.
+Ordered by payoff.
+The first two solve the large majority of cases.

 Step 1: Download the file the instant it appears

 The single most important habit.
-When you see the link / “Download” button:
+When you see the link or the “Download” button:

-- Click immediately (don’t peek at the content first).
+- Click immediately — don’t read the content first.

-- Stay in the same conversation, do not refresh.
+- Stay in the same conversation; do not refresh or switch chats.

-- Save locally and confirm the file opens before continuing.
+- Save it locally and confirm the file opens before you continue.

-If you need to preview content first, ask the model to print inline as well:
+If you need to preview the content first, have the model print it inline too so you don’t have to gamble:

 Generate the file and also paste the first 30 lines inline so I can